-- An odd case in Rug & Tug, where she plays real life massage parlor owner and steroid dealder Dante "Tex" King, who was born a woman but lived as a man and would be considered a trans-man today, though such terms didn't exist at the time.
+- An odd case in Rug & Tug, where she was meant to star as the real-life massage parlor owner and steroid dealer Dante "Tex" King, who was born a woman but lived as a man and would be considered a trans-man today, though such terms didn't exist at the time.
 The casting garnered a good deal of controversy for not casting an actual trans-man, especially in the wake of Ghost in the Shell.
 Johansson quickly realized how bad a look this was for her and backed out of the role.

 - Going Commando: According to her, the Spy Catsuit for The Avengers was so tight, she ended up having to do this to be comfortable.

 - Hide Your Pregnancy: While filming Avengers: Age of Ultron - the Irony revealing that Natasha is sterile in said movie notwithstanding.
 CGI was used to edit out the bump in many scenes, but some telltale tricks are used.
 In the party in Tony's loft, she's standing behind the bar.
 She's sitting down in a lot of scenes where others are standing, and Ultron capturing her allows the bars in the cell to hide it as well.